elena-smyshlyaeva/elena-smyshlyaeva/README.md

 #### I'm Elena, an university student and backend dev from Russia
 <hr>

-...*Java Backend Junior in Andersen company*...
+*Java Backend Junior in Andersen company*

 <hr>